HKU-HealthAI/BrainVLM/README.md

 ## Example Output
 #### For patient 1:
 ```
+Final diagnosis:
-Final diagnosis:  In Right cerebellum, there is a mass lesion with hypointense in T1, hyperintense in T2, hyperintense in FLAIR.
+Finding: In Right cerebellum, there is a mass lesion with hypointense in T1, hyperintense in T2, hyperintense in FLAIR.
 There is a hypointense T1 signal, hyperintense T2 signal, hyperintense FLAIR signal in Supratentorial white matter.
 After contrast administration, there is a marked heterogeneous enhancement.
 Compression of the fourth ventricle is observed.
 No midline structure shift.
-This patient was diagnosed with cranial and paraspinal nerve tumour
+Impression: This patient was diagnosed with cranial and paraspinal nerve tumour.
 ```